-2.6.3 Adjustment of the operating system startup time (Required)
+2.6.3 Adjustment of time for EXPRESSCLUSTER services to start up (Required)

-It is necessary to configure the time from power-on of each node in the cluster to the server operating system startup to be longer than the following:
+Configure the time from turning on each server of the cluster system to starting up the EXPRESSCLUSTER services, longer than the following two:

 - The time from power-on of the shared disk to the point they become available. - Heartbeat timeout time (30 seconds by default.)